 Bone and Soft Tissue Tumors Program

-Oncologists in the Children's Center for Cancer and Blood Diseases partner with orthopaedic surgeons from Children’s Orthopaedic Center to treat bone and soft tissue cancers, such as sarcomas, focusing on early diagnosis, quality of life and long-term follow-up.
+Oncologists in the Cancer and Blood Disease Institute partner with orthopaedic surgeons from Children’s Orthopaedic Center to treat bone and soft tissue cancers, such as sarcomas, focusing on early diagnosis, quality of life and long-term follow-up.

 Our specialists treat both benign and malignant tumors, with the goal of using minimally invasive techniques, when possible, that facilitate a prompt return to physical activities.
 Our program is joined by a team of oncology-trained specialty nurses, social workers, adolescent and young adult support staff, and Child Life specialists to ensure that children and their families receive the very best personalized care.